BUPIVACAINE HYDROCHLORIDE- bupivacaine hydrochloride injection, solution

 complete motor block for intra-abdominal surgery.

-2 For single-dose use, not for intermittent epidural technique.
+2 For single-use, not for intermittent epidural technique.
 Not for obstetrical anesthesia.

 3 See PRECAUTIONS.